 Mark Allen admits he would not relish behind-closed-doors World Championships

-Allen praised organisers for bringing the sport back so swiftly amid the pandemic.
+The 34-year-old failed to make it out of Group 11 of the Snooker Championship League on frame difference.

-Mark Allen seized his chance to return to competitive snooker but admitted he dreads the prospect of walking out at an empty World Championships next month.
+Mark Allen was sent home early from the Snooker Championship League and admitted he dreads the prospect of walking out at an empty World Championships next month.

-The Belfast 34-year-old beat veteran Nigel Bond 3-1 in his opening match in the Championship League in Milton Keynes with two more matches scheduled for later on Monday night.
+The Belfast 34-year-old beat veteran Nigel Bond 3-1 in his opening match in the Championship League in Milton Keynes but failed to make it out of Group 11 on frame difference.

+A break of 62 for Martin O’Donnell in the fourth match helped him seal a 2-2 draw, meaning Allen’s dropped frames against Bond and Michael White proved costly.

 Allen told the PA news agency: “It wouldn’t be nice walking into the Crucible if it was like this.